uutils/coreutils/README.md

 This testing functionality is only available on *nix operating systems and requires `make`.

-To run busybox's tests for all utilities for which busybox has tests
+To run busybox tests for all utilities for which busybox has tests

 ```bash
 $ make busytest
 ```

-To run busybox's tests for a few of the available utilities
+To run busybox tests for a few of the available utilities

 ```bash
 $ make UTILS='UTILITY_1 UTILITY_2' busytest